mhpaler/ets/docs/key-concepts.md

 Given this design, a Tagger who tags the same URI (Target Id) with the same tags (Tag Ids) and Record Type identifier via two different Publishers will produce two tagging records in ETS.

 Only Publishers (via a Publisher contract) may call ETS Core to record Tagging Records.
-These calls may be initiated by a user of the Publisher application or by the Publisher itself; either way, the wallet address that initiates the tagging record is referred to as the Tagger.
+These calls may be initiated by a user of the Publisher application or by the Publisher itself; either way, the wallet address that initiates the tagging record receives attribution as the "Tagger".

-Tagging records may be updated by to have Tag Ids added or removed.
+Tagging records may be updated to have Tag Ids added or removed.
 Tag Ids are the only element of a tagging record that may be changed and these updates may only be carried out by the original Tagger address via the original Publisher contract.

 ETS Core has the option to charge a per-tag micro-fee to add tags to a Tagging Record.
 When a per-tag fee is charged, proceeds are broken up an distributed to the original CTAG Creator and original CTAG Publisher according to preset percentages governed by ETS.
 See [ETS.setTaggingFee](./backend-api/ETS.md#settaggingfee) & [ETS.setTaggingFee](./backend-api/ETS.md#setpercentages)